-Apostles Creed
+Apostles Creed:

 We believe in God, the Father almighty, creator of heaven and earth.

-We believe in Jesus Christ, his only Son, our Lord, who was conceived by the Holy Spirit and born of the virgin Mary.
+We believe in Jesus Christ, his only Son, our Lord, who was conceived by the Holy Spirit and born of the Virgin Mary.
 He suffered under Pontius Pilate, was crucified, died, and was buried; he descended to hell.
 On the third day, he rose again from the dead.
 He ascended to heaven and is seated at the right hand of God the Father almighty.
 From there, he will come to judge the living and the dead.

-We believe in the Holy Spirit, the holy Christian church, the communion of saints, the forgiveness of sins, the resurrection of the body, and the life everlasting.
+We believe in the Holy Spirit, the holy Christian Church, the communion of saints, the forgiveness of sins, the resurrection of the body, and the life everlasting.
 Amen.

 Why we dedicate children:

 In the New Testament, Luke chapter 2 says that following Jesus's birth, Mary and Joseph took the infant child to the temple and dedicated him to God.
-The dedication of children is a public commitment made before God, your family, and the church.
-The dedication service provides parents the opportunity to publicly express their intention to nurture and lead their child to a personal relationship with God.
+The dedication of children is a public commitment made before God, your family, and the Church.
+The dedication service provides parents the opportunity to publicly express their intention to nurture and train their child(ren) by the Word of God, to live the Ways of God, and to care and steward the Things of God.

 Why we practice believer’s baptism: